Horticulture (Minor)

 Curriculum & Requirements

-By completing the minor in horticulture, students will gain knowledge of several aspects of horticultural production systems.
-The required course provides theoretical and applied knowledge in plant science.
-Students will get more in-depth knowledge by taking additional coursework focused on botany, various crop production systems, or integrated pest management strategies.
+Through completion of the horticulture minor, students gain practical, well-rounded knowledge of horticultural production systems.
+The required Introductory Horticulture course provides the necessary foundation in theoretical and applied knowledge in the plant sciences for the minor.
+Students then gain more in-depth knowledge by taking additional coursework focused on botany, various specific crop production systems, or integrated pest management strategies.

-Our horticulture students study the science and art of cultivating plants, and the many ways that plants enhance the human experience.
-The cultivation of fruits, vegetables and ornamental plants is key to solving many of the major challenges facing the world, such as producing food to meet the needs of an ever-growing population while conserving land, water, and soil resources.
-An understanding of these challenges and potential solutions can enhance any career.
-A minor in horticulture may complement any major field of study.
+Our horticulture students study the science and art of cultivating plants and the many ways that plants enhance the human experience.
+The cultivation of fruits, vegetables, and ornamental plants is key to solving many of the major challenges facing the world, such as producing food to meet the needs of an ever-growing population while conserving natural resources and promoting human wellness.
+An understanding of these challenges and their potential solutions can enhance any career, and a minor in horticulture may complement any major field of study.

 Electives